-No, Chase Sapphire reward points do not expire.
+No, Chase Sapphire reward points do not expire as as your account remains open.
 But you will lose whatever points you haven’t redeemed when you close your Chase Sapphire® Card, Chase Sapphire Preferred® Card, or Chase Sapphire Reserve® credit card account.
 The same is true if Chase decides to close the account for you.
 That generally happens when you don’t pay the bill, but there are other situations, too.
 So, I’ll give you the full list.

 Here’s how you could lose unredeemed Chase Sapphire reward points:

 - Fail to pay the minimum required amount for a few months.

 - Misuse the rewards program.
 This includes farming points by buying gift cards, selling them for cash and using the cash to pay your credit card bill, for example.

 - Defrauding Chase by, for example, intentionally providing false personal information.

 So, careful planning and prompt payments will save your Sapphire reward points from expiration.
 But the fact that your points won’t vanish as long as your account remains open and in good standing doesn’t mean they’ll always be worth as much as they are now.
 There’s always the chance that Chase will devalue them by increasing the number needed for redemption.

 Frequent redemption minimizes the risk.
 And there’s no reason to wait, considering that you can pay for part of a travel expense with points and put the rest on your card like a normal charge.
 So, it’s best to use any points you’ve accumulated each time you travel.